DragonSenses/visionize/architectural-decision-log.md

 feat: Extract image data from FormData

-Retrieve the 'title' and 'image' fields from the FormData object.
+This commit improves the FormPopover component by extracting the 'title' and 'image' fields from the FormData object.
+It then uses these fields to execute a server action.

 `components\form\FormPopover.tsx`
 ```tsx